 - Fry up some sliced bacon if you decide to use it.

 - Add potatoes and bacon to the leeks.
 Pour in the stock enough to barely cover the vegetables.
 Add the thyme and bay leaves.
-Start heating the soup carefully until it starts bubbling but not boiling.
+Start heating the soup carefully until it starts gently boiling but not rapidly boiling.
 Quickly, turn the heat down and slowly cook for 1 hour.

 - Meanwhile cook the sausage for 15 minutes in a little oil.
 Add to the soup at the end.